Suva Reka: Ancient History

+Ottoman period

+In 1651, Albanian Catholic Gregor Mazrreku reported that all the men in Suharekë (Suva Reka), where there had previously been 160 Catholic households, had converted to Islam.
+However, approximately 36 or 37 of their wives remained Catholic.

 Yugoslav period

-From 1929 to 1941, Suva Reka was a village part of the Vardar Banovina of the Kingdom of Yugoslavia.

-Between 1918 and 1941 the demographic structure of the municipality of Suva Reka has been affected by settlements and colonization such as the Serbian colonization and population settlement, for the most part from the Toplica District.
+From 1929 to 1941, Suva Reka was administratively part of the Vardar Banovina within the Kingdom of Yugoslavia.
+Between 1918 and 1941, the demographic composition of the Suva Reka municipality was influenced by settlement and colonization efforts, notably the Serbian colonization, with most settlers originating from the Toplica District.

+During World War II, Albanians destroyed the Serbian church in Trnje in Suva Reka.
 On the night of 9–10 June 1984, ethnic Albanians desecrated 29 tombstones of the Church of the Holy Saviour.